criteo/ocserv-exporter/README.md

 # Prometheus ocserv exporter

 This exporter allows to expose statistics from occtl in Prometheus format.
-It simply parses the output of `occtl` tool to gather global and user statistics.
+It simply parses the output of `occtl` tool to gather VPN server and user statistics.

 # Usage